Design Dos and Don’ts for SEO: Crafting a User-Friendly and Search-Optimized Website

 6. Design with Visual Hierarchy in Mind

-A clear visual hierarchy helps your visitors and search engines figure out what’s important on your page.
-When key information is easy to spot, your site becomes more effective and SEO friendly.
+Visual hierarchy shows visitors and search engines what’s most important on your page.
+When the key info stands out, your site works better and ranks higher.

 Pro Tip: Play with size, color, and placement to make your most important info pop.
 Put the spotlight on crucial elements so that they grab attention right away.